navipartner/docs/content/en/docs/ecommerce/shopify/how-to/retail_voucher_integration_area/index.md

 ---
 title: "Set up retail voucher integration area"
-description: "If the adequate setup is performed, retail vouchers sold in offline shops can be redeemed both on POS and in Shopify."
+description: "If the adequate setup is performed, retail vouchers purchased in offline shops and in Shopify can be redeemed in Shopify."
 lead: ""
 date: 2024-09-16T15:58:36+02:00
 lastmod: 2024-09-16T15:58:36+02:00